Rawdon, Quebec

 Rawdon is a municipality located on the Ouareau River in southwestern Quebec, Canada, about 60 kilometres north of Montreal.
 It is the seat for the Regional County Municipality of Matawinie, in the Lanaudière region.
 Rawdon is part of the Joliette federal electoral district.

-The town of Rawdon is a mostly French-speaking tourist resort and is home to one English public school and four French public schools as well as a medium-size ski resort.

 Geography

 Rawdon is located at the beginning of the Canadian Shield mountains.
 Its lakes and mountains make it a destination for summer tourism with its many camps and cottages.
-Rawdon is home to the Dorwin and Manchester falls, which lie less than a kilometre from downtown and offer a public beach on the artificial Rawdon Lake.
+It is also home to a number of natural landmarks, including Dorwin Falls, Cascades Park, Manchester Falls and a municipal beach.
 In summer, temperatures can soar as high as 35 °C while temperatures as cold as −30 °C can be felt in winter.

+The nearest mountain to Rawdon is Mont Pontbriand.

 History

 The township was established in 1799 and named after Sir Francis Rawdon-Hastings, 1st Marquess of Hastings.
 The town was primarily home to people of Irish background up until 1844, when more and more French-Canadians settled the region and small shops and industries emerged.
-After the First World War and the October Revolution, Rawdon saw a considerable number of Russian, Ukrainian, and Belorussian noble families arrive to settle in its countryside from the Polish–Lithuanian Commonwealth.
+After the First World War and the October Revolution, Rawdon saw a considerable number of Russian, Ukrainian, and Belarusian noble families arrive to settle in its countryside from the Polish–Lithuanian Commonwealth.
 Rawdon was originally part of Montcalm County.
-From 1920 to 1998, there were two separate municipalities named "Rawdon," the Township of Rawdon and the Village of Rawdon; in 1998, they were united into a single municipality.On November 8, 2021, former pro wrestler Raymond Rougeau was elected mayor.
+From 1920 to 1998, there were two separate municipalities named "Rawdon," the Township of Rawdon and the Village of Rawdon; in 1998, they were united into a single municipality.
+On November 8, 2021, former pro wrestler Raymond Rougeau was elected mayor.

 Demographics

 Population

-In summer, the population is said to double and even sometimes triple due to tourism and the presence of many cottages in the vicinity.
+In summer, the population is said to increase drastically due to tourism and the presence of many cottages in the vicinity.